MD & DC Metro Residential Real Estate Update

 North Potomac

-Limited inventory continues supporting values.
+Limited inventory continues to support property values.

 Gaithersburg